IBM/knative-quarkus-bench/benchmarks/dna-visualization/README.md

           "output_bucket":"MyOutputBucket", \
           "key":"FASTAfiles/NewSequence.fasta"}
 ```
-downloads a FASTA file `FASTAfiles/NewSequence.fasta` from a COS bucket `MyInputBucket`,
+The above example downloads a FASTA file `FASTAfiles/NewSequence.fasta` from a COS bucket `MyInputBucket`,
 transforms the DNA sequence to a two-dimensional plot using the Squiggle method, but
 does not upload the output to a COS bucket.

-Note that uploading a file to COS can take much longer time than downloading a file and
+Note that uploading a file to COS can take much longer than downloading a file and
 transforming the DNA sequence.
 Therefore, skipping uploading the file is recommended for
 evaluation of performance.

-To send a request to a Knative eventing service,
+To send a request to a Knative eventing service:
 ```shell
 curl http://<broker-endpoint>:<port>/ \
      -v \